Sector Development Archives - ISO-BEA

 An initial review for eligibility and missing documentation will be conducted by the ISO Program Coordinator and Program Manager.
 This review is intended to confirm the eligibility of an application and the application’s readiness to move forward to assessment.

-The ISO Funding team will reach out if additional information is needed to confirm eligibility and readiness, and applicants will be given a short period (maximum 10 business days) to submit any outstanding documents.
+The ISO Funding team will reach out if additional information is needed to confirm eligibility and readiness, and applicants will be given a short period (maximum 5 business days) to submit any outstanding documents.

 Application Requirements

+Applicants must supply the following information in the ISO Portal.
 Details for each requirement can be found in the program in the ISO Portal, as well as in the Application Requirements checklist.

-• Applicant Information Form – Individual, Sole Proprietor, Company
+• Applicant Information Form – Individual/Sole Proprietor, Company

-• Proposed Travel Information
+• Proposed Travel Information Form

-• Travel Funding Application
+• Travel Funding Application Form

-• Personal Detailed Event Schedule
+• Personal Detailed Event Schedule (template provided)

 • Transportation and Accommodation References